 Building Relay Adapters

-How to build custom adapters that bridge external platforms into the Relay message bus
+How to build custom adapters that bridge external platforms into Relay

 Building Relay Adapters

-Relay adapters bridge external communication platforms into the DorkOS message bus.
-Whether you want to connect Slack, Discord, a custom webhook service, or any other messaging platform, you implement the RelayAdapter interface and register it with the adapter system.
+Relay adapters bridge external communication platforms into DorkOS messaging.
+Whether you want to connect Slack, Discord, a custom webhook service, or any other channel, implement the RelayAdapter interface and register it with the adapter system.

 The RelayAdapter Interface

-Every adapter implements four methods and three readonly properties:
+Every adapter implements four required methods, one optional method, and three readonly properties:

 interface RelayAdapter {